sock5puppet/hashbrown/README.md

-hashbrown
+Hash Brown
 =========

-Hash Brown is a script that takes a file of MD4, MD5, SHA1, SHA256, RMD160, LM, NTLM, MYSQL, CISCO7 or JUNIPER hashes and runs them against the password utility findmyhash.
+**Hash Brown** is a script that takes a file of //MD4, MD5, SHA1, SHA256, RMD160, LM, NTLM, MYSQL, CISCO7 or JUNIPER// hashes and runs them against the password utility findmyhash.
 It then dumps the results into a delimited file, making hashbrowns! =)

 **Author:** Sock5 Puppet (@sock5puppet)

-Prerequisites:
+**Prerequisites:**
 1) findmyhash installed and accessible
 2) file containing supported hashes, one per line

-Release Dates:
+**Release Dates:**
-Date: 09/25/2014 v1.0
+09/25/2014 v1.0
-Date: 10/07/2014 v1.0.1
+10/07/2014 v1.0.1

-Changes:
+**Changes:**
 Version 1.0
 * Initial release